 Related Article – 20 Ways To Boost Your Confidence

 9. What value does it give you anyway? – What are you really gaining from this?
 Do you want to get ahead in life?
 Or just sit around?
-You weren’t put into this world to just pay bills and die.
+You weren’t put into this world to just pay bills and wait till you die.

-10. You could watch online webinars instead to teach you valuable skills, so you can expand your knowledge – Whether you are learning how to do something (like when I was learning about blogging), or you want to try a new hobby, or you want to create something for around the home such as a DIY project, or if you are simply interested in personal development and want to learn more about how to improve yourself.
-Educational videos are far better than plain old TV.
-Check out 6 Ted Talks to Enhance Your Life
+10. You could watch online webinars instead to teach you valuable skills, so you can expand your knowledge – Whether you are learning how to do something (like when I was learning about blogging), or you want to try a new hobby, or you want to create something for around the home such as a DIY project, or if you are simply interested in personal development – Educational videos are far better than plain old TV.

 12. Make more time for your spouse to improve your relationship – Enjoy quality time, go on more dates, be in the moment.
-By turning the TV off even just a few nights a week could do wonders for your relationship.
+By turning the TV off even just a few nights a week, it could do wonders for your relationship.
 Talk with each other, learn The 5 Love Languages, make travel plans, create future goals, sort out your finances so you are on the same page.
-Enjoy each others company and engage with each other more.
+Enjoy each others company and bring back the intimacy.